daniellehoo/gatsby_dh/content/blog/london-and-edinburgh.md

 **Friday, June 29**

 In the evening, Anna and I met up with Harry and Nick at a spot called [Nettlehouse 360](https://netil360.com/ "Nettlehouse 360")—a cafe rooftop bar with hipster vibes.
 We picked up dinner at a spot called Bella Vita and had dinner and beers in the park.
-After dinner we went to the Dolphin, which is a great dive bar in Hockney—Anna and I sang "Girls Just Want to Have Fun" at karaoke there and hung out with thee boys until around midnight.
+After dinner we went to the Dolphin, which is a great dive bar in Hockney—Anna and I sang "Girls Just Want to Have Fun" at karaoke there and hung out with the boys until around midnight.

 **Saturday, June 30**